On this page:

 After you've installed agents and restarted your applications, AppDynamics automatically builds an environment of your application.
 You can see the model in the dashboards and flow maps view of the Controller UI.

-As it monitors your application workload, AppDynamics determines what's normal for your environment and applies sensible defaults for detecting abnormal activity and application errors.
+As it monitors your application workload, AppDynamics determines what is normal for your environment and applies sensible defaults for detecting abnormal activity and application errors.
 You can likely start using and benefiting from AppDynamics immediately, without touching the instrumentation configuration.
 However, when you're ready, you can optimize the configuration to make the best use of AppDynamics for your environment and requirements.

 First Day with AppDynamics

-- Get a Controller
+- Get a Controller.

-- Download and install AppDynamics agent.
+- Download and install an AppDynamics agent.

 - Add users to the Controller UI.